How to Become an IDEO CoLab Fellow

 Here’s the boring, standard, but necessary stuff that some of us have got on autofill by now — your name, address, and contact info.
 (Yes, it does happen.
 Sometimes we get amazing applications with no way to get in contact.)
 Fun fact — we actually don’t look at this stuff until after we’ve reviewed the rest of your application!
 We do this to so we can eliminate any of our potential internalized biases (based on education, race, gender, class, what have you) as much as possible.
 We’re committed to building a diverse fellowship class because we believe that innovative minds come from all walks of life.

-2. The Free Form Questions
+2. The (Optional) Free Form Question

 3. The Pseudo-Portfolio